ganeshbelgur/brawl/SIMPSTAT/README.md

 > Example case 3.
 After removing the 1 largest and smallest measurements, Sergey will be left with only one measurement, i.e. 1.
 Average of this is 1 itself.

 DISCLAIMER:
 All information and content contained in here are provided solely for general information and reference purposes.
-Unless otherwise stated, the above problem statements is owned by CodeChef. www.codechef.com
+Unless otherwise stated, the above problem statement is owned by CodeChef. www.codechef.com